danielenapo/AI_unibo/Obsidian Uni/Neuroscience/Learning/Surprise.md

 ![[Pasted image 20230530184557.png]]
 The curve obtained is the same experimentally induced by classical conditioning. changing the learning rate $\alpha$ changes the slopes.
 ![[Pasted image 20230530185847.png]]
+Brains always make predictions to make sense of the world, often being fooled by them: it's important to remember that **CORRELATION IS NOT CAUSATION**.